Associated production of a $W$ boson and massive bottom quarks at next-to-next-to-leading order in QCD

 In Fig.~\ref{fig:wbbfid} we show the invariant-mass distribution $m_{bb}$ of the $b$-jet pair in the two bins.
 We observe that both the NLO and the NNLO corrections are not uniform in $m_{bb}$, being larger for smaller invariant-mass values.
 As a consequence, the peaks of the differential cross sections are shifted towards lower values of $m_{bb}$ when higher orders are included, to \mbox{$\sim 50$\,GeV} and \mbox{$\sim 70$\,GeV} in \binone and \bintwo, respectively, at NNLO.
 The peak in \bintwo turns out to be significantly broader than in \binone.
 The missing higher-order uncertainty estimated through scale variations is smaller at NNLO than at NLO, with the two bands partially overlapping.

 Lastly, we assess the impact of various systematic uncertainties on our central prediction.
 We start by considering the uncertainty due to the value of the $b$-quark mass by conservatively lowering its value to \mbox{$m_b=4.2$\,GeV}.
-The cross section at NNLO increases by 2\%, which is, however, well within the quoted scale uncertainties.
+Starting at NNLO, such variation probes the additional dependence of $\ln m_b/Q $ associated with the use of a flavour unaware jet clustering algorithm, besides that associated with the use of a 4FS scheme.
+The cross section at NNLO increases by 2\%, which is well within the quoted scale uncertainties, supporting the validity of a fixed-order treatment.
 The impact of the massification procedure can be assessed at NLO, by comparing the exact result quoted in Tab.~\ref{tab:xs} with a result obtained via the massified version of the (massless) one-loop amplitude.
 We find that the difference amounts to 3\% of the NLO correction, again vastly smaller than the scale uncertainties, thereby providing a strong indication for the reliability of our procedure at NNLO.
 Finally, we find that the contribution of the two-loop virtual amplitude computed at leading colour amounts to 2\% of the total NNLO cross section.
 Since the leading-colour approximation is expected to reproduce full-colour results within $10\%$ accuracy, we estimate that the error resulting from relying on such approximation is below the percent level on our final results.

 \paragraph{Summary and outlook.}

 In this letter we have presented the first NNLO calculation for $W b \bar b$ hadroproduction with massive bottom quarks.
 Our result is not subject to flavour-tagging ambiguities, which affect calculations with massless bottom quarks starting at the NNLO level, and can be compared directly with experimental data.
 Our predictions are obtained with the $q_T$ subtraction formalism, properly extended to this class of processes by evaluating the relevant soft contributions.
 The two-loop amplitude is computed through a massification procedure.
 Our result indicates that this is a powerful strategy for obtaining two-loop amplitudes with several massive legs, whose exact computation is beyond the present state of the art.